Reserve Component Survivor Benefit Plan (RCSBP)

 RC-SBP Cost (Applicable if Retiree dies prior to receiving retired pay)

-- Coverage cost is made up of two components: the SBP cost and the survivors cost.
+Coverage cost is made up of three components: The SBP cost, Reserve Component cost and Survivor's cost.

 RC-SBP Plan Details